Brain Aging – Is There Such A Thing As The Fountain of Youth?

 Are you at a higher risk of accelerated brain aging?
 It is a fact that some people have it worse than others and lose their cognitive function at a relatively young age.

-Genetics: There’s a genetic predisposition for rapid brain aging and brain degeneration.
+There’s a genetic predisposition for rapid brain aging.
 It sometimes runs in families, but keep in mind that genetic predisposition is not written in stone.
 You can activate or inhibit most of your genes with environmental factors.
 Thus, genetics as a risk factor should be paired with other environmental elements such as where you live and what you eat.

 If you read all of the above, you now have the basic understanding to slow accelerated brain aging.
 What you eat matters, and exercise has a protective effect, as you now know.
 But let us give you a short and actionable summary of what to do to potentially reverse brain aging.